Vocal range test

 How to find your vocal range

-- Open the test and allow microphone access — everything is analysed on your device.
+- Press start above and allow microphone access — everything is analysed on your device.

 - Sing down to your lowest note.
 Start comfortably and slide down until the tone gets breathy or disappears.
 The last clean note is your floor.